Euro zone bond yields rebound after hefty falls | Headlines

 Euro zone government bond yields rose on Monday after falling sharply the previous week, as investors scrutinised economic data for signs of when interest rates are likely to peak and braced for a wave of debt issuance.

 Euro zone government bond yields rose on Monday after falling sharply the previous week, as investors scrutinised economic data for signs of when interest rates are likely to peak and braced for a wave of debt issuance.
-Germany's 10-year yield, seen as a benchmark for the currency bloc, was up 5 basis points (bps) to 2.253%.
-Germany's 2-year yield, which is highly sensitive to interest rate expectations, rose 4 bps to 2.633%.
+Germany's 10-year yield, seen as a benchmark for the currency bloc, was up 2 basis points (bps) to 2.23% by 1615 GMT.
+Germany’s 2-year yield, which is highly sensitive to interest rate expectations, rose 1 bps to 2.60%.

 The yield on Germany's 10-year bond dropped more than 35 bps last week its biggest weekly fall since 2011, after data showed euro zone inflation cooled more sharply than expected in December and that the U.S. economy is slowing.
 "I would really say that the bounce back in yields this morning is some give-back from a very strong start to last week (and) positioning for supply," said Rohan Khanna, macro rates strategist at UBS.